seflless/create-vscode-editor/extension/README.md

 ## Features

-1. View, edit and save TLDraw files (`.tldr`)
+1. View, edit and save TLDraw files (`.editor`)

 ## Usage

-- To view an existing TLDraw file, open a file with the `.tldr` extension in VS Code.
+- To view an existing TLDraw file, open a file with the `.editor` extension in VS Code.
 - To create a new TLDraw file, use the provided command: "TLDraw: New TLDraw File".

 ## Release Notes